global-asp/asp-source/en/0207_the-wise-man.md

 still held the same view.

 ##
 Her husband sent her back.
-“Go and tell your father to prepare for me a drink brewed from mist.”
+"Go and tell your father to prepare for me a drink brewed from mist."
-“Now I will prove to my fatherin-law that I am indeed very wise,” he chuckled.
+"Now I will prove to my fatherin-law that I am indeed very wise," he chuckled.
 No one can make a drink from
 mist.